Starling photo by Lloyd Spitalnik

 I heard the story of importing Starling to the States from Richard “Dick” Schieffelin, who lived in New Haven, Connecticut.
 Dick Schieffelin was heir to the fortunes amassed by his family’s drug company in New York City.

 Dick lived on a quiet residential street in New Haven, not far from the Yale University campus.
 With his inherited bankroll he curried favors and companionship from among the football players and other varsity athletes at Yale.
 Young athletes, who were not born with silver spoons in their mouths, were somehow introduced to Dick and he gave them financial favors.
-Somehow Schieffelin became the unofficial “sponsor” for many young athletes at the predominantly male Yale.
+Schieffelin became the unofficial “sponsor” for many young athletes at the predominantly male Yale.
 Dick was one of those “sports boosters” who we read about in the tabloids.
 Living on the margins, they were part of the “way things were done,” especially in schools like the Ivy’s which did not have athletic scholarships per se.
 These boosters have since been reviled at colleges across the country and they seem to have all but disappeared.
 However, “in the day” these boosters were more prevalent than many are willing to admit, especially in the current hostile environment.

 Not your typical Jerry-Sandusky-type child molester, Dick Schieffelin claimed to be a gentleman.
 Rather than the “beer and brots” on paper plates and wrestling in the shower, Dick was man who loved sumptuous five-course meals, starting with soup, served on ironed linen monogrammed tablecloths and enjoyed with sterling silver flatware, fine crystal and china.
-Fine champagne and wine with the meal.
+The finest champagne and wine paired with the meal.
 Apres dinner, the beds had 1000-count Egyptian linen sheets and down duvet comforters.

 Blame it on Shakespeare

 In 1890 Eugene Schieffelin, who was Dick’s grandfather, imported the first Starling to the US from England.
 He blithely captured, imported and released sixty of them in Central Park, Manhattan.
 Schieffelin seemed to have more dollars than sense.
-An active member of the American Acclimatization Society, Schieffelin was convinced by like-minded men that they could control plants and animals from other countries.
+An active member of the American Acclimatization Society, Schieffelin was convinced by like-minded men that they could control the propagation of plants and animals from other countries.
 These men systematically imported various species to see if they could self-propagate and survive in the US.

 Schieffelin was an eccentric chemist and drug manufacturer who had settled in New York to sell his potions, lotions and concoctions to the public.
 Schieffelin was also an Anglophile: he loved William Shakespeare’s sonnets, plays, and poems.
 He systematically went through all of Shakespeare’s work and recorded the names of the birds he found there.
-His long-term goal was to introduce all of those bird species to the US by importing them, breeding them, and watching them flourished.
+His long-term goal was to introduce all of Shakespeare’s bird species to the US by importing them, breeding them, and watching them flourish.
 His avian collection was the stuff of romantic fascination.
 Among his menagerie, Schieffelin wanted to import Sparrow, Skylark, Blackbird, Song Thrush, Bullfinch, Chaffinch, Nightingale and Starling.

 In a valiant effort to reduce the clouds of bugs that infested the swampy areas of New York City, Schieffelin and other members of the American Acclimatization Society (AAS) imported the English Sparrow to Central Park.
 The bugs, slightly diminished, easily survived the invasion and so did the Sparrow (by the millions).
 The initial success of the AAS fed their appetite for more tinkering with bird geography.